Last Update: 3/13/2026

 This role is evolving

-The career of an instructional coordinator is labeled as "Evolving" because AI tools are increasingly being used to assist with routine tasks like grading and content creation.
-However, key aspects of the role, such as updating curricula, advising teachers, and leading discussions, still rely heavily on human judgment, creativity, and personal interaction.
+The career of an Instructional Coordinator is labeled as "Evolving" because AI tools are increasingly being integrated to help with routine tasks like grading and drafting materials, making the job more efficient.
+However, the essential duties that require human judgment, creativity, and personal interaction—like updating curriculum and advising teachers—still rely heavily on human skills.

 Read full analysisLearn more about how you can thrive in this position